Client

 How I tested the idea in front of real users?

-Test users were shown static images of KAI avatar states and asked to match the image to a description.
-For any avatar they couldn’t match to a description, test users were to select: “I’m not sure” and provide feedback in free form.
+Users were shown static images of KAI avatar states and asked to match the image to a description.
+For any avatar they couldn’t match, they were to select: “I’m not sure” and provide feedback in free form.

 Total number of participants: 27